SamuelVera/dosPiNovenos-Bonsapp-Server/README.md

-# Servidor de la PWA Bonsapp
+# Server of the PWA Bonsapp

-Para iniciar el servidor usar el comando `npm start`
+Developed with the framework Express.js and using the following middlewares and libraries:
+-

+# Starting the Dev Server

 Para iniciar servidor con nodemon utilizar `npm nodemon`